 Council utilised the local newspaper, their own website and Facebook profile to provide updates and request input to the study.
-The media released to date is summarised in Table 4-2.
+The media releases are summarised in Table 4-2.
 Copies of the media releases are provided in Appendix C.

 Table 4-2 Media Releases